 The global average of devices being infected per organisation with is around 46.09 percent but in India that average increases to 54 percent.
 The most vulnerable sector is the healthcare industry with a ransomware average of 76 percent.

 Business that allow BYOD (bring your own device) and WYOD (wear your own device) at work should revise their security policies to address this unique situation (opens in new tab) that is, essentially, a trend on the rise.

 BYOD may make things easier for employees, but does increase the risk factor, which should be taken into account.
 Not only that, but employees should be informed about the vulnerabilities of technology and how to keep their own data safe.

 Technology is already on the war path to address this problem and the nature of cybersecurity is continuously changing.
-Cloud computing, the Internet of Things (IoT) and cryptocurrencies have all opened a whole new world of threats that need to be addressed.
+Cloud computing (opens in new tab), the Internet of Things (IoT) (opens in new tab) and cryptocurrencies (opens in new tab) have all opened a whole new world of threats that need to be addressed.